Reading Artillerists: War of 1812

-Just over a decade later, the Reading Washington Guards were called upon once again to defend the nation, this time during the War of 1812.
+Just over a decade later, the Reading Washington Guards were called upon during the War of 1812.
 During this phase of duty, the group changed its name yet again, this time becoming the Reading Washington Blues sometime in or before October 1814.

 Departing for Philadelphia by boat on the Schuylkill River on September 16, 1814, the unit helped defend the city from threatened invasions by British troops.
 When those threats lessened, the seventy-four militiamen from Reading were ordered to Camp Dupont near Wilmington, Delaware, where "they became a part of the 'Advance Light Brigade,' in the First Regiment of Pennsylvania Volunteer Infantry, which was under the command of General Cadwalader."

-Ordered from Camp Dupont to Baltimore, Maryland, they were assigned to artillery duty, and given charge of four brass, six-pound cannon, one of which they would bring home with them to Reading when they returned to the city.
+Ordered from Camp Dupont to Baltimore, they were assigned to artillery duty, and given charge of four brass, six-pound cannon, one of which they would bring home with them to Reading when they returned to the city.
 They were officially mustered out from service in March 1815.

 Sometime between their service in Baltimore and 1820, the members of the unit opted to change their name again – this time to the Reading Artillerists.
 Keim was re-elected as the group's captain in 1820 with William Darling, Peter Aurand, and Peter Reitzel serving, respectively, as first, second, and third lieutenants.
 The unit strength at this time was ninety-eight.

 1820s–1830s

 In 1824, the Reading Artillerists were among the Pennsylvania soldiers who were on hand in Philadelphia to welcome the Marquis de Lafayette, the last living French general who fought beside George Washington during the American Revolution.
 Sometime after this, the unit's blue uniforms were exchanged for dark gray with yellow facings.
 On July 19, 1828, the unit's leadership adopted "a code of laws for the better government of the corps.

 In 1830, the Artillerists' longtime commanding officer, Daniel Keim, ended his tenure of leadership.
-He was succeeded by his nephew, George May Keim, who served as captain from 1830–1834.
+He was succeeded by his nephew, George May Keim, who served as captain from 1830 to 1834.
 A former manager of the Reading Library Company, George Keim later went on to become Colonel of the 53rd Pennsylvania and, in 1835, "Major-General of the Sixth Division," according to The Biographical Encyclopaedia of Pennsylvania.

 Elected as captain by the group's membership in 1834, William H. Miller then served as commanding officer until 1839.

 Before the decade was out, the Artillerists were bidding a sad, but fond farewell to their former leader.
 Following his passing on March 16, 1837, at the age of sixty-five, Daniel Keim was eulogized by the Democratic Press as someone with an "enviable reputation for honesty" and a "generous disposition," which "made him generally known as 'the poor man's stay and the soldier's friend."